Junialdy/project-pemrograman-mobile/README.md

 ---

 ## 👥 Team Members and Contributions
+### Zikra
+- **🌓 Light & Dark Mode**: Implements a toggleable light and dark mode for better user experience.
+- **🗂️ Isar Database**: Manages the database schema and handles CRUD operations.

 ### Junialdy
 - **📋 Habit Tile & List UI**: Designs and implements the user interface for listing and interacting with habits.